Vasilkoff-com/BellaChess/README.md

 To run the complete project, clone each of the three repositories and follow the setup instructions in the README files of each repository.

+Absolutely, you can add a section titled "Terms of Use" to your README file.
+Here's a suggested addition:

+## Terms of Use

+Before interacting with the BellaChess game, we strongly recommend all users to read and understand our [Terms of Use](https://github.com/Vasilkoff-com/BellaChess/blob/main/TERMS.md).

+These terms outline the rules and guidelines for using the BellaChess platform and participating in its associated activities.
+By using BellaChess, users agree to comply with these terms.

 ## Contribute

 We welcome contributions to the BellaChess project!
 Feel free to fork any of the repositories and submit your pull requests.